Phoenix roebelenii (botanical name) [roh-bel-EN-ee-eye] is also known as the dwarf Pygmy Date palm.

 Pygmy Palm Tree Grooming & Maintenance

-- Be careful of coming in contact with the sharp spines found at the base of each leaflet.
+• Be careful when coming into contact with the sharp spines found at the base of each leaflet.

-- It is always wise to wear protective gloves when handling Phoenix roebelenii.
+• It is always wise to wear protective gloves when handling Pigmy date palms.

 You may also like the Windmill Palm – Trachycarpus fortunei